nestauk/cci_cameroon/cci_cameroon/pipeline/model_run/README.md

 | id      | comment     |
 | ------- | ----------- |
 | numeric | rumour text |

+The reason for having an ID column is so you can reference back the prediction files to the original test dataset (if needed for reporting results).

 ### Run the models